andreysobol/zkSafe/README.md

 Using multisig in EVM blockchains, there is a trade-off between security (the number of signatures) and gas cost.
 The more signatures, the more expensive the transactions.
 If we introduce waiting time into this equation, there will be a trilemma - time, the number of signatures, and gas usage.

-Thanks to the use of ZK technologies, it is possible to create batches of multisig transfers with a low transaction cost and a high number of signatures (and thus a higher level of security).
+Thanks to the use of ZK technologies, it is possible to create batches of multisig transfers with a low transaction cost and a high number of signatures (with higher level of security).
 However, we will sacrifice waiting time.

 # Gas efficiency